Recruiting extra staff for Christmas? Don’t forget Right to Work checks

 If you decide to employ temporary staff through a recruitment agency, make sure that you quiz that agency about their checking process.
 Ask them how they make ID checks and request proof of those checks if you’re not sure.
 After all, penalties for illegal employment could still fall on you and it’s your reputation at stake if an illegal worker is found in one of your stores.

 ID checking technology is no longer restricted to an airport-style scanner and recruitment checks by an office-based HR team.
 If you’re recruiting ‘in the field’, look at mobile-based technology.
 Today, most of our customers are using our online identity document validation service which helps them to make ID checks from anywhere.
 This means that recruitment staff ‘on the ground’ can see an applicant’s ID documents during a field-based interview, capture an image, submit it for validation and make a quick decision on whether to proceed.

 5. Be flexible

 If your recruitment cycle varies, make sure any process you introduce can also change accordingly.
 For example, our online ID checking service is available as a credit-based system which means you can buy credits in chunks, scaling up when you need to bring on more people and banking credits during quieter periods.

 In the Christmas rush, with a ramp up in seasonal staff, it’s a great time for employers to think about their employee ID checks.
 Our range of flexible services can give your recruitment teams a helping hand with field-based ID checks to help with quick turnaround on candidate on-boarding.

 Want to find out more?

-If you’re interested in a quick way to check ID documents for seasonal or temporary staff, our online validation service could help!
+If you’re interested in a quick way to check ID documents whilst recruiting extra staff, our online validation service could help!
 Find out more today.

 Sign up to receive updates